is this your card

 I call it stimming.

 World stuff versus head stuff…finding the symphony between the two.

 Or, a long line of philosophers saying, “No, here’s what the world is!” until someone else comes along, knocks down their system, builds a new one.
 Rinse, repeat, until there’s nothing left.
 Eventually, grumpy Husserl takes his brackets out and all of it-the entire world- goes away; all because we can’t stop playing King of the Hill with reality.

 It’s an approach favored by the world-technicians and category-makers…by those weirded out by wall touching…the kinds of people who see echolocation as evidence of blindness.

 I don’t think we need to lose the world.
 But maybe it’s not necessary to definitively find it.
 Maybe it’s enough to feel out the multiplicity of realities that each sense- and each perception- represents.
 Maybe there’s more meaning and humanity in the interstitial spaces of life than in the empty commonalities we use to hide them.

 Maybe there are invisible…

-Wait, one moment.
-I must stop writing now.
-A storm has arisen and my chimney is leaking.
+Wait, I have to pause here.
+There’s a storm outside and my chimney is leaking.